sirdarides/VUMeter/README.md

 To exit press Right-Click on the exit button at the right bottom corner, left button does not working because as said before left-click is for draging!

+Do not forget to copy CoreAudioApi.dll in the bin folder.
+Remember this file should be with the VUMeter.exe file.